by Keith Purtell - published Nov. 1, 2018

 pod and the whiteboard where names and status were posted.

 The hearing officer was hinting.
-Her overarching statement is "you should have spoken up."
-(She's also trying really hard to ignore the fraudulent job offer that caused all this.)
+Her overarching statement was "you should have spoken up."
+(She's also trying really hard to ignore the criminally fraudulent job offer.)

 OK, let's roll with that: